keystonejs-contrib/k6-contrib/examples/blog-editorjs/README.md

 # Demo Project: Blog

-This demo here use `EditorJs` field instead of `TinyMCE` based field.
 This is the Blog, a Demo Project for Keystone.
 Compared to the todo list, it is more complex and contains more features that really showcase the power of Keystone - one of which is 'relationships'.
 The Blog contains four lists - Posts, Post Categories, Users and Comments.
 Users can create Comments that relate to a certain Post, and Admins can create Posts that can relate to one or more Post Categories.

 The Blog is a great example and boilerplate for more complex, real-world implementations of Keystone.